Thefirey33/tentrillion-game-engine/README.md

 > ### **ATTENTION - WINDOWS USERS, IMPORTANT!**
 >
-> You will need an x64 Assembly Assembler to compile this project.
-NASM, is the assembler of choice to use.
-You will need to add it to your path variable!
+> You will need an x64 Assembly Assembler to compile this project, along with Perl.

 To build the project, do: